Table of Contents

 Visiting Kenya

 Opium.
 Twice while I was in college I went to visit my parents in Kenya.
 The two visits blur in my memory; I'm not sure I can keep them separate.
 In one my folks were still living in Nairobi.
 They'd moved back into town from Ridgeways.
 That was the summer I took my friend the muse on our one and only date, up in the Ngong Hills.
 The Ngong Hills frame Nairobi the way The Flatirons frame Boulder.
 A constant backdrop, a theme song played at low volume.
 I still had a huge crush on her, and this time she agreed to go on a date with me.
-I made feverish preparations, cooking all manner of delicacies and picking a nice burgundy to set it off.
+I made feverish preparations, cooking all manner of delicacies and picking a nice Burgundy to set it off.
 This one didn't get drowned in sangria.
 I picked her up and we headed for the Ngong Hills.
 A friend told me a way to get to a particularly beautiful spot that was off the beaten path.
 He warned me I needed a high clearance four wheel drive vehicle.
 I drove a VW fastback.
 The road was terrifying.
 I could have got stuck anywhere.
 I somehow made it through.
 My muse was suitably impressed.
 She said she knew Safari drivers who wouldn't have driven that road.
 We had a lovely time.
 I got us back down the same track.
 Never made it to first base.
 But it was OK.
 I was in love.
 It was also the summer I stayed up two nights in a row reading War and Peace.
 Then there was the opium.
 I was looking for hash but my guy didn't have it.
-He suggested I try opium.
+With an eye on future sales, he oh-so-innocently suggested I try opium.
 I bought a gummy ball of it.
-After I got home I realized I couldn't smoke it in my hash pipe so I ate it, à la De Quincey.
-I was lucky.
-Nothing happened.
-I went to sleep, had some vivid dreams, lost interest.
+After I got home I realized I couldn't smoke it in my hash pipe so I ate it.
+I'd heard the title of De Quincey's book.
+Luckily, nothing happened.
+I went to sleep, had vivid dreams, lost interest.
 A near miss.
 Alcohol and pot are bad enough.

-Ticks.
+Another cobra.
 The other summer my parents had moved out to Voi.
+You'll have to zoom in to see it on the map.

-That was a helluva trip.
-Voi is not a mile high like Nairobi, it's in the Nyiri Desert, in Kilimanjaro's rain shadow.
-Mom must've hated it.
-There was a photo of my dad holding up a cobra he'd just killed.
-It was a little over nine feet long.
-Two memories stand out: I cooked them some gourmet crap I'd come up with that was not very good and made them some fancy sangria using a bottle of Beaune and Grand Marnier.
-I sectioned and cut fresh oranges and put them in the punchbowl.
-I sprinkled them with sugar then poured Grand Marnier over and let that macerate.
-Right before dinner I poured in the chilled Beaune and some club soda for frizzante.
-Everyone loved it.
+Ticks.
 The other memory is seed ticks.
 I had noticed reddish brown clumps on weed stalks along the trails but I didn't notice them closely enough.
-Those clumps were masses of seed ticks waiting for the next mammal to come along so they could complete their life cycle.
-I went hiking in shorts like a mad dog or an Englishman and brushed against one, getting thousands of them on my leg.
+Those clumps were masses of seed ticks waiting for the next mammal to come along so they could fill up on nice warm blood and complete their life cycle.
+I went hiking in shorts like an idiot and brushed against one, getting thousands of them on my thigh.
 I have never endured itching anywhere close to that before or since.
 I took a hot bath, thinking heat might help.
-Was that ever the wrong way to scratch my itch.
+Bad move, for itch relief.
 But it probably helped kill them off.
-I soaked in really hot water.
+I soaked in extremely hot water.

 I wandered in and listened for a while, but started feeling lonely.
 One comment I recall overhearing was It's become a quest to see someone you know.
 But at least he had a girl to say it to.
 All those lovely people and I was all alone.
 I was shy; I didn't know how to meet people.
 Traveling alone in Europe felt like torture rather than adventure.
 I ended up cashing in my Eurail Pass and using that plus my traveler's checks to buy a sweet Yamaha acoustic guitar I'd been eyeing in a music store.
 Then I headed home to the welcoming safety of the Fishfarm.